 Another avenue of pastoral communication for me is writing.
 Some 50 articles, nearly 60 sermons (in print and audio), and over 200 sermon illustrations have been published through PreachingToday.com and Leadership Journal, both published by Christianity Today Inc. I edited the Pastor’s Service Manual, giving pastors the “apt word” they need for weddings, funerals, baptisms, benedictions, and many other functions.

 At the urging of Moody Publishers I wrote Pastoral Graces: Reflections on the Care of Souls (2012) which won Leadership Journal’s “Best of the Best” award that year in the category, “The Leader’s Inner Life.”
 That book gave me a chance to put into words my great love for the basic work of shepherding a flock of God.

-I am honored to be an adjunct professor at Trinity Evangelical Divinity School, where I teach “Introduction to Counseling Ministries” each semester.
+I am honored to be an adjunct professor at Trinity Evangelical Divinity School, where I teach “Introduction to Counseling Ministries”.